 Frequently Asked Questions

-Is kambo safe?
+Is the kambo tradition safe?

 Does kambo leave a mark?